ranger/ranger/HACKING.md

 Adding options
 --------------

-* Add a default value in `rc.conf`, along with a comment that describes the option.
+* Add a default value in `ranger/config/rc.conf`, along with a comment that describes the option.
 * Add the option to the `ALLOWED_SETTINGS` dictionary in the file `ranger/container/settings.py` in alphabetical order.
 * Add an entry in the man page by editing `doc/ranger.pod`, then rebuild the man